 Within Civil War and even in the Homecoming trailers; we see that Marvel/Sony is making up for the lack of humor but not going over the top with it.
 Something that has driven Spiderman in both comic and animated films for years now is how funny he is.
 The reason is when he’s Peter, he’s so nervous and bottled up.
 Spider-Man is his drug; it allows him to let go and do and say what he normally wouldn’t do as himself.

 5 Rogue Gallery is Amazing

 Here is a question.
 Why is Batman so popular?
 Is it because he’s freaking Batman?
 Some, but a heck of a lot of it comes from the fact he has the best villains in DC.
 The same can hold true for Spider-Man.
 He has some of the best villains in Marvel.
 Even those who don’t say originated from his comic, but the crossovers are generally better than when they are in their own comics they came from.
-Thinking of it, how many of you watched the Daredevil Netflix series and saw King Pin.
-How many wished to see that version go head to head with Spider-Man?
+Thinking of it, how many of you watched the Daredevil Netflix series and saw King Pin?
+How many wished to see that version go head-to-head with Spider-Man?
 The great part is we might get it down the road.

 Thinking of it, how many of you watched the Daredevil Netflix series and saw King Pin.
-How many wished to see that version go head to head with Spider-Man?
+How many wished to see that version go head-to-head with Spider-Man?
 The great part is we might get it down the road.
 I could easily write a whole article on Spider-Man’s rogue gallery alone.
 He has a ton of really cool and interesting ones, even the more bazaar ones like Hammerhead for example.

 So, that was my list of the 5 reasons Spider-Man is the best Marvel Superhero.
 What did you think?
 Do you agree with me?
 Was there something I missed out on or something that you feel should be here over another?
-Let the world know about it, share this post with friends.
+Let the world know about it, and share this post with friends.
 Thanks for reading today.